|Zone 1 Orders above €100,-||Free!|

-Zone 2: Austria, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Poland, Portugal, Republic of Ireland, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom (UK)
+Zone 2: Austria, Bulgaria, Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Italy, Latvia, Lithuania, Poland, Portugal, Republic of Ireland, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom (UK)

 After your order is received, we will start processing your order immediately.
 Orders successfully processed will be shipped within one working day from our warehouse in The Netherlands.
-All our packages are shipped via PostNL.
+All our packages are shipped via several shipping companies such as PostNL, DHL, DPD or UPS.
+Please note that we cannot ship to DHL Packstations or other pick-up locations.
 Once we have completed your order, you will receive a confirmation by email that your order has been shipped.